waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategic Plan: Visit Mr. Pokémon
 1. Exit New Bark Town and head west to Route 29.
 (Done)
 2. Pass through Cherrygrove City.
-(In progress)
+(Done)
-3. Find Mr. Pokémon's house north of Cherrygrove City.
+3. Find Mr. Pokémon's house north of Cherrygrove City on Route 30.
 4. Collect the Mystery Egg and return it to Professor Elm.

 ## Tile Mechanics (Verified)